ver2point0/stash-hub/README.md

 # Stash hub

 ## Summary
-Stash hub is your place to collect the things centered around you.
+Stash hub is your place to collect the things you find most interesting and vote on your favorites.

 ## What's in your hub?!